Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	25. Special categories:  Homogenizing, Nightmare, Asexual (Same for both interpretations)
 	26. Conversion potential:  Unknown
 7. Panarchic Retreat
+	1. Challenge cured:  Market Isolation
+		1. Challenge cure interpretation:  I'm not sure; I'll fill this blank in later.
-	1. Mechanism proposal:  The Commonwealth (as I imagine it) has some rule governing when people can be rated as stable immortals deserving of unlimited free movement privileges and territory-independent access to rejuvenation technologies.
+	2. Mechanism proposal:  The Commonwealth (as I imagine it) has some rule governing when people can be rated as stable immortals deserving of unlimited free movement privileges and territory-independent access to rejuvenation technologies.
 The panarchic retreats are a scheme set up by the Panarchy to help a whole bunch of people get access to those privileges even though they would ordinarily be "beneath the notice" of the Commonwealth.
-	2. Mechanism proposal:  The literally described process of building vacation areas and then having Panarchs praise the people who run them is exactly what's going on here.
+	3. Mechanism proposal:  The literally described process of building vacation areas and then having Panarchs praise the people who run them is exactly what's going on here.
 It builds up the records of people who would otherwise be too totally unnoticable by the Commonwealth to be dubbed stable immortals.
 Panarchists don't unperson service workers.
 	4. Downside analysis:  The more of these are built up, the more the galaxy's panarchists are just going around praising each other and wasting time.
 Is there a point when this stops being a form of resistance against an unjust authority, and starts being hedonism by selfish people?
 This is the most common objection to Panarchic Retreats.
 	5. Apologia:  There might not be such a point...
 The galaxy in this game's setting really needs *a lot* more humble immortals!
 This tech finds them.
 A pure influence boost works the same way whether the public is happy or miserable.
 	6. Mechanism proposal:  Panarchic retreats are also bases from which panarchic anti-hackers can unlock Imperial augments so that the Commonwealth's "robots" (the Imperials) can have their free will back.
 These are bastions of freedom set up by the Panarchic Ritualists, which operate within the letter of Commonwealth law despite Commonwealth accusations that the Panarchy is made of utterly chaotic criminals.